Aladin147/ZinApp/docs/REFACTORING_PROGRESS.md

    - Some components may still reference old provider paths
    - Need comprehensive testing to ensure all provider references are updated

-3. **Theme References**
-   - Some components may still reference old theme paths
+3. **Deprecated Method Warnings**
+   - Several components use deprecated methods:
+     - `withOpacity()` should be replaced with `withValues()`
+     - `MaterialStateProperty` should be replaced with `WidgetStateProperty`
+     - `surfaceVariant` should be replaced with `surfaceContainerHighest`
+   - These should be addressed in a future update

+4. **Missing Page Transitions**
+   - Custom page transitions were removed during refactoring
-   - Need to verify all theme imports are updated
+   - Need to implement new page transitions in the theme system